telefonicaid/bbutton-tests/README.md

 Smoke tests are under the tag "ft-smoke"
- It validate the access and up&running enviroment
+ - It validate the access and up&running environment

 ```
  behave tests/ --tags=ft-smoke
 ```

 Happy path tests are under the tag "ft-happypath"
- It validate the basic happy path flows that includes the services, subservices, buttons provision and four kinds of flows interaction with the platform
+ - It validate the basic happy path flows that includes the services, subservices, buttons provision and four kinds of flows interaction with the platform

 ```
  behave tests/ --tags=ft-happypath
 ```

-Once the buttons are created if you want to relaunch just the flows (with the same values or not)
+Once the buttons are created if you want to relaunch just the flows (with the same values or others)

 ```
  behave tests/ --tags=hp-button-flow
 ```

-or just a type os sync flow
+To launch just a type os sync flow:

 ```
  behave tests/ --tags=hp-async-flow
 ```
+OR
 ```
  behave tests/ --tags=hp-sync-flow
 ```